 Be generous in acknowledging help from any quarter, and when in doubt, err on the side of generosity.
 If you have any questions, consult your instructor before you turn in your paper.
 Students often think that if they cite a source it will make their essay seem weak — as if they didn’t have anything worthwhile of their own to say.
 But the opposite is true.
 Citing the ideas of others shows that you have engaged, responsibly, in the exciting and ongoing debate that is the study of literature.

-View the College’s full statement on the College Catalog site under the section Academic Honesty Policy.
+View the College’s full Academic Integrity Policy on the College Catalog site.

 You may also consult the following websites for additional information on academic honesty and plagiarism: